 The James Phelan Prize for Best Essay in Narrative

 The award designates the outstanding essay in each volume of the Society's journal, Narrative.
-The Award is named in honor of James Phelan, Distinguished University Professor of English at the Ohio State University, who has served as editor of the journal since 1992.
+The Award is named in honor of James Phelan, Distinguished University Professor of English at the Ohio State University, who served as editor of the journal from its founding in 1992 to 2024.

 Chloë Kitzinger, “Disrupted Lines: The Illegitimately Born Narrator in Dostoevsky and Hurston.”
 Narrative 31.2 (2023): 138-158.